 Steps for solving linear equations

-Often multiple operations need to be undone in order to solve a linear equation.
-While this can require a bit of thought for complex equations, and as noted above there are sometimes different techniques for solving the same equation, a general starting point is to follow these steps:
+Often multiple operations need to be undone in order to solve a linear equation in one variable.
+While this can require a bit of thought for complex equations, and as noted previously there are sometimes different techniques for solving the same equation, a general starting point is to follow these steps:

 1. If your equation has brackets in it, expand these first (if you need a refresher on how to do this, refer to the Key terms and techniques page of this module).